-- (1) A person over the age of 6 years shall not on or in any local government property or public place - (a) be present unless dressed in a manner which prevents indecent exposure except where the local government property is set aside for the wearing of no clothes under clause 2.7: - (b) loiter outside or act in an unacceptable manner, in any portion of a toilet or dressing room designated for the opposite or same sex; or - (c) without the consent of the occupier, attempt to enter any dressing room or other compartment which is already occupied. - (2) Where an authorised person considers that a person on or in local government property is not dressed in a manner which prevents indecent exposure, an authorised person may direct that person to put on adequate clothing which prevents indecent exposure, and that person shall comply with the direction immediately.
+- (1) A person over the age of 6 years must not in any public place - (a) be present unless dressed in a manner which prevents indecent exposure, except where the local government property is set aside for the wearing of no clothes under clause 2.7; - (b) loiter outside or act in an unacceptable manner in any portion of a toilet or

+- dressing room; or - (c) without the consent of the occupier, attempt to enter any dressing room or other compartment which is already occupied. - (2) Where an authorised person considers that a person on or in a public place is not dressed in a manner which prevents indecent exposure, an authorised person may direct that person to put on adequate clothing which prevents indecent exposure, and that person must comply with the direction immediately.